-In other areas, EC theory has also seen progress.
-Efforts have been made to maintain Weyl invariance in both global and local formulations \cite{2021PhRvD.104l4014K}, while the homogeneous spin fluid model has been utilized to address the theoretical issue of singularity formation \cite{2015EPJC...75...53H}.
-The theory has also been expanded into the Einstein-Cartan-Kibble-Sciama (ECKS) theory, which introduces torsion to generate a strong repulsive force at small scales, thus preventing the formation of singularities \cite{2010PhLB..694..181P}.
-This approach offers an alternative to the classical inflation model in explaining the early universe's expansion.
+In other areas, significant progress has been made in EC theory.
+Efforts have been made to maintain Weyl invariance in both global and local formulations (\citealt{2021PhRvD.104l4014K, Gialamas_2025}), while the homogeneous spin fluid model has been utilized to address the theoretical issue of singularity formation (\citealt{2015EPJC...75...53H}).
+The theory has also been expanded into the Einstein-Cartan-Kibble-Sciama (ECKS) theory, which introduces torsion to generate a strong repulsive force at small scales, thus preventing the formation of singularities (\citealt{2010PhLB..694..181P}).
+This approach offers an alternative to the classical inflation model in explaining the early universe’s expansion.
+Notably, the oscillation model of the Higgs particle within EC theory also stands as a strong candidate for explaining inflation (\citealt{Piani_2023}).
 Among the various research directions, gravitational waves have become a particularly active field.
 In \cite{2022EPJC...82..628B}, the authors recalculated the Weyssenhoff-fluid model under torsion conditions, deriving the power of gravitational waves emitted by binary neutron stars in the post-Newtonian approximation.
-Similar studies \cite{2023PDU....4001197E}, \cite{2024EPJC...84..316R} have further explored gravitational waves in the context of EC theory.
-These series of attempts to integrate popular research topics with EC theory directly reflects the necessity of exploring its combination with EC theory in addressing the Hubble tension problem.
+Similar studies (\citealt{2023PDU....4001197E, 2024EPJC...84..316R}) have further explored gravitational waves in the context of EC theory.
+These series of attempts to integrate popular research topics with EC theory directly reflects the necessity of exploring its combination with EC theory in addressing the Hubble tension problem (\citealt{Izaurieta_2020}).

 The analysis in this paper employs parameter constraints to explore the dynamic evolution of torsion and curvature in the universe, representing a further study of EC theory under the FLRW metric.
 The main research object, torsion tensor, is a (1,2)-type tensor field on an n-dimensional affine connection space (M, D), while the curvature tensor is a (1,3)-type tensor field.
 Both of them are important invariants that characterize the differences between an affine connection space and an affine space.
 Therefore, the fundamental objective of our research is to provide an explanation for the asymmetrical phenomena observed in the universe, with the aspiration that its ultimate findings may offer a framework for addressing the Hubble tension.